 According to new data, obsessing over your to-do list is counterproductive.

 Highly established people in business seem to have one form of to-do lists that they rely on.
 Barbara Corcoran manages several lists on her phone simultaneously.
-Jeff Chapin of Casper favors sticky notes.
-The CEO of Postmates, Bastian Lehmann leans more on apps in the mold of Clear.
+Jeff Chapin of Casper favours sticky notes.
+The CEO of Postmates, Bastian Lehmann leans more on apps in the mould of Clear.
 Randi Zuckerberg utilizes multiple alarms that jolt her back to action.

 There are many variables on any given day that can disrupt your rhythm.
 Variables such as impromptu meetings, random customer complaints, and the likes.
 Sometimes everything is excellent but your body is just not at 100% perhaps due to inadequate sleep and coffee is not always a sure-fire solution.